rails/rails/guides/source/routing.md

 This guide covers the user-facing features of Rails routing.
 By referring to this guide, you will be able to:

 * Understand the code in +routes.rb+
-* Construct your own routes, using either the preferred resourceful style or the <tt>match</tt> method
+* Construct your own routes, using either the preferred resourceful style or the `match` method
 * Identify what parameters to expect an action to receive
 * Automatically create paths and URLs using route helpers
 * Use advanced techniques such as constraints and Rack endpoints